highlight/highlight/README.md

 ### We build for today's developer.

-If you're building software, why should you care about grafana or loki or the elk stack?
-Highlight is built for developers that want to **develop**.
+If you're building software, why should you care about grafana or loki or the elk stack? highlight.io is built for developers that want to **develop**.
 Leave the monitoring stuff to us 👍.

 Read more about [our values here](https://highlight.io/docs/company/values).